 I’m a really old dude.

-Already lived seven years longer than my Dad.
+Already lived nine years longer than did my Dad.

 Yet, I pretty much feel the same on the inside as I did at 16, when I was already an expert on, well… pretty much everything.

 Despite having lived so long that I have calluses on my eyes from seeing so many things, I’m still making plans for living many more years.

 I mean, who knows?

 On the 1st place, becoming a senior citizen was nothing more than blind-eyed dumb luck.